YoniGR94/my_credit_model_selection/Credit_my_deap_learnn_markdown.md

 ![](Credit_my_deap_learnn_markdown_files/figure-gfm/barplot-1.png)<!-- -->

-# Discussion
+## Discussion

 For simplicity of explanation, the best model is the linear model. and indeed, most models did not get any major improvement.
-Hoever, the NN model gave such a better performance, that I would recommend using it as well.
+However, the NN model gave such a better performance, that I would recommend using it as well.